-Chutang– Chutangis the settlement by riverbank.
-This is the educational and cultural center of Turtuk.
+- Chutang – Chutang is the settlement by the river bank.
+This place is the educational and cultural center of Turtuk.
 Early mornings, one can enjoy watching the kids’ daily routine, and hear bellowing symphony of the National Anthem when school begins.
-During winter months, villagers that stay at difficult heights, move down to the river bed– vegetation and water’s primary source.
+During winter months, villagers that stay at difficult heights, move down to the river bed- vegetation and water’s primary source.

-- Pharol – Across the river, Pharol can be reached by crossing an idyllic bridge.
+- Pharol – Across the river, you can reach Pharol by crossing an idyllic bridge.
 With open buckwheat fields spreading as far as the mountains would allow, one can view K-2 peak from here.
 Pharol houses most of the guesthouses in the region.

-Turtuk boasts of a predominantly Muslim population and influence of its history can be seen in the local dialect.
+Turtuk boasts of a predominantly Muslim population, and influence of its history you can be seen in the local dialect.
 Here, the primary languages include Ladakhi, Urdu, and Balti.
 Balti is an amalgamation of Persian and old Tibetan.
-Of course, old Tibetan is hardly used in recent times and the language is melodic.
+Of course, old Tibetan they hardly use in recent times, and the language is melodic.

 Turtuk in Balti literally means “a desire to stay” – which perfectly describes the people here.
 And no matter what, their love for Turtuk has endured everything.